-- A bond to build a second high school and to renovate and add on to the current high school.
+- Proposition J (bond): $130 million to build a second high school and to renovate and add on to the current high school ($0.65 of the total tax levy increase).

 The bond issue totals $130 million - $85 million to build the second high school on the district-owned land off Hwy.
 179 and $45 million to completely overhaul the look and feel of the current high school at 609 Union St. Both high schools would serve students in grades 9-12.